Using Your Story In Your Marketing Video Transcription:

 A Story I really like is from the innocent founders, they make smoothies and the story goes:

 Quote “The boys sell their first smoothies from a stall at a music festival in London.
 A sign above the stall reads “Should we give up our jobs to make these smoothies?” and people are asked to throw their empties into bins marked ‘Yes’ or ‘No’.”

-In that example, I am sure there was all sorts they could have talked about in their story, but they chose something interesting and it’s persuasive, makes me want to go and grab one.
-So what story are you using in your marketing message and how can you add something more compelling into it to assist your sales?
-I actually think that the classic “about us” page on most websites that everyone neglects to spend any real time on is meant for this, so if you have an about us page which is looking a bit dated, it might require some attention.
+In that example, I am sure there was all sorts they could have talked about in their story.
+But they chose something interesting and it’s persuasive, makes me want to go and grab one.
+So what story are you using in your marketing message?
+How can you add something more compelling into it to assist your sales?
+I actually think that the classic “about us” page on most websites that everyone neglects to spend any real time on is meant for this.
+So if you have an about us page which is looking a bit dated, it might require some attention.